kiara-jacob/kiara-jacob/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm Kiara, a third-year undegraduate pursuing a B.Sc in Physics from St. Xavier's College :milky_way: and a Diploma in Data Science and Programming at IIT Madras. :computer:
+- I'm Kiara, a third-year undegraduate pursuing a B.Sc in Physics from St. Xavier's College and a Diploma in Data Science and Programming at IIT Madras.

  -  :pushpin: I am interested in studying Astrophysics using Data Science, Mahine Learning and other computational methods.
 I have performed data visualization and analysis on data sets from TESS, GAIA and SDSS in the past.